jtitra/field-workshops/se-workshop-ce/instruqt-track/02-lab1-configuring-the-chaos/assignment.md

 notes:
 - type: text
   contents: |
-    <br>Chaos engineering is the continuous process of proactively introducing disruptions to systems to assess and improve their resilience against real-world outages.
+    - Chaos engineering is the continuous process of proactively introducing disruptions to systems to assess and improve their resilience against real-world outages.
-    <br>In this first lab you will setup the Chaos Environment that you will use for fault injection in subsequent labs.
+    - In this first lab you will setup the Chaos Environment that you will use for fault injection in subsequent labs.

     ![Chaos Engineering](https://raw.githubusercontent.com/jtitra/field-workshops/main/se-workshop-ce/assets/images/chaos-eng-steps.png)
 tabs:
 - title: Harness Platform